ManageIQ/manageiq-pods/README.md

 ```

-The supplied miq-template supports customizable deployment parameters, use _oc process_ to see available parameters along with descriptions
+The supplied template provides customizable deployment parameters, use _oc process_ to see available parameters and descriptions

 `$ oc process --parameters -n <your-project> manageiq`